diegopardo/transformersbattle/README.md

 2. Run app in the selected device

 ## Assumptions
+* Authentication is done implicitly and there is no need of user intervention
-1. The AllSpark token never expires so there is no need to implement a token auto-renew feature
+* The AllSpark token never expires so there is no need to implement a token auto-renew feature
+* Actions such as listing, creating, updating or deleting are immediately fired to the REST API server as there is no local storage or synchronization feature

 ## Implementation description
 * Application is configured to use Dagger as dependency injection framework